AliExpress import tax and customs: What to do.

 An AliExpress package could be stopped at customs for various reasons.
 Let us see together what they could be, by providing some examples:

 - AliExpress package is blocked at customs because the declared price is likely to be lower than the actual value of the products.
-Some entrepreneurs mark a lower value on products, in order to pay less taxes and to enjoy the benefits of international agreements.
+Some entrepreneurs mark a lower value on products, in order to pay fewer taxes and to enjoy the benefits of international agreements.
 Considering that the duties are not due for goods with a value below €150, an entrepreneur could declare a purchase of €130 when, in fact, he spent €200.
 A considerable saving since the duties are calculated on the type of product purchased;

 - AliExpress package is be blocked at customs due to missing documentation.
 A widely used escamotage, to save up on customs taxes, is to indicate the contents of the package as “gift”.
 The term ‘gift’ is very generic and it does not add any useful information on the purchased products.
 On top of that, the gift product is considered an item for personal use, occasionally purchased on which can be added different customs taxes as compared to the goods destined for trade;

 - AliExpress package is blocked at customs because it contains goods prohibited by the destination country legislation.
 There are products that cannot be imported from abroad because they are dangerous for the consumers’ health, which is the reason why their consumption is guaranteed only if the good comes from an accredited company.
-An example would be medicines, foodstuffs, raw materials and semi-finished products for confectionery, some types of drinks, etc… same goes for drugs, exotic animals, archaeological artefacts, corals, shells and products coming from endangered animals (like ivory);
+An example would be medicines, foodstuffs, raw materials and semi-finished products for confectionery, some types of drinks, etc… same goes for drugs, exotic animals, archaeological artifacts, corals, shells and products coming from endangered animals (like ivory);

-- AliExpress package is also be blocked at customs if it contains unauthorised merchandise.
+- AliExpress package is also be blocked at customs if it contains unauthorized merchandise.
 Some products, although their importation is prohibited, could be purchased abroad with prior authorization.
 This is the case for explosive products, weapons, some types of plants, chemicals, alcohol and everything that needs some certification to be sold;

 - AliExpress package is blocked at customs because it contains counterfeit goods.
 As we mentioned before, counterfeiting is illegal in most countries and the reports can be made by those who hold an industrial patent.